aralroca/parse-html-stream/README.md

 ## Usage Example

-Utilize the library by leveraging the asynchronous iterator for parsing HTML streams.
+Utilize the library by leveraging the asynchronous generator for parsing HTML streams.
 The following TypeScript example demonstrates its usage:

 ```ts
 import parseHTMLStream from 'parse-html-stream';